 What is the function of a database management system?
 Following are some of the applications of DBMS based in different verticals:

-- Banks: Storing client info, account activities, disbursements, credits, and mortgages
+- Banks: Use of DBMS in the banking sector include storing client info, account activities, disbursements, credits, and mortgages

 - Airlines: Flight bookings and scheduling info